 STAFF SUPPORT AND FOLLOW-UP

-All ministries that receive Mission Seed Funds will meet with a representative from the Mission Team during the funded year.
+All ministries that receive Mission Seed Funds have the opportunity to meet with a representative from the Mission Team during the funded year.
 The Mission Seed Fund Application will be thoroughly considered with specific focus on ministry outcomes, intentional action of disciple making, budgeting criteria, engagement of United Methodist laypersons, and sustainability.
-Following the initial meeting, staff support will be available for funded ministries by request.
+Staff support will be available for funded ministries by request.
 Possible support criteria could include but are not limited to:Biblical and scriptural animation around the particularities of the ministry Spiritual Formation as an outcome of the ministry Board and Ministry Team training Discerning the deeper needs of the targeted community and the gifts of the congregation Budgeting and fund raising Grant writing workshops Congregational Coaching